Nike Basketball Camp Schaumburg Sport Center

 at Nike Basketball Camps

-Schaumburg Sport Center returns for year two after selling out this past summer.
+Join RJ White, CEO of Vipers Pro Basketball and TJ Gray, Head Coach at Pro Level Training this summer in Schaumburg, IL.
 Partake in top-notch individualized instruction, offensive and defensive drills, and scrimmages to help set your skill-set apart from the competition.

 Pro Level Training Nike Basketball Camps' mission is to provide players with the skills and mental approach they need to become a better and more explosive player.
 Emphasis is placed on fundamentals, footwork, balance, and conditioning.